Final State Gluon Emission in Deep-Inelastic Scattering at Next-to-Leading Twist: Full next-to-leading twist calculation

 \section{Full next-to-leading twist calculation}

 In this section we carry out the full analytic calculation of the single gluon emission kernel at the next-to-leading twist.
 The Taylor expansion of the result of each diagram in terms of the exchanged transverse momentum $k_\perp$, is carried out both on the momentum dependent amplitude and complex conjugate, as well as on the space-time and momentum dependent phase factors.
 The presence of $k_\perp$ contributions from the phase leads to contributions from several diagram topologies.
-We also demonstrate later in the section that non-central cut diagrams continue to have a vanishing contribution to the single gluon emission at the next-to-leading twist.
+We also demonstrate later in the section that most of the non-central cut diagrams continue to have a vanishing contribution to the single gluon emission at the next-to-leading twist.
+Only two non-central cut diagrams contribute to the final result.